 According to Adweek, “User engagement with brands on Instagram is currently 10 times higher than on Facebook and 54 times higher than on Twitter.
 Also, Instagram is the social platform where users are most likely to follow brands, with roughly one-half of them doing so.”

 So clearly people not only use it to follow friends and family, but they also get on to follow brands.
-When you couple this with the fact that Instagram is still growing, it shows that this social media platform is not just a fad.
+When you couple this with the fact that Instagram is owned by Facebook, it’s not hard to see why it continues to grow as a necessary social media platform.

 Why should you have an account

 Instagram allows businesses to showcase their products, services, and personalities while boosting SEO page rank.
 This gives your customers a place to learn more about your brand while they’re scrolling through social media — which is pretty often since the average person spends almost 2 hours a day on social media.

 Although the Instagram captions require content (which can be just as important as the photos themselves), ultimately, your goal is to catch the “scrolling eye.”